Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Results

 The Enhanced Beer–Lambert model's architecture emphasizes physics-based feature engineering, transforming raw NIR intensities into 56 meaningful features that capture glucose-specific optical signatures while compensating for individual and environmental variations.
 This approach leverages domain knowledge to create an efficient and interpretable model.

-The PINN architectures demonstrate increasing complexity from the Original PINN's straightforward implementation to the Full RTE PINN's comprehensive physics modeling.
+The PINN architectures demonstrate increasing complexity from the Original PINN's straightforward implementation to the RTE-inspired PINN's physics-heavy modeling.
 The trade-off between physical accuracy and computational efficiency is clearly evident in the parameter counts and inference times.